What's new at the Vancouver Division

 The Vancouver Division has a variety of resources, tools, and processes to help physicians effectively plan for their retirement.
 Whether you are 5 years away from retirement or closing your practice soon, we can provide support in transitioning patients to other care, office closure processes, and more.
-If you haven't found someone to take over your practice, please contact the Recruitment & Retention Team for information.
+If you haven't found someone to take over your practice, please contact the Recruitment & Retention Team for information on this program.

-The Patient Attachment Initiative has matched almost 7,500 unattached patients to GPs in Vancouver.
-Currently, more capacity to match well-supported patients with mental health complexities is needed.
-Any GPs who are able to accept one new mental health patient per month from this program please contact Catherine Addison.
+The Patient Attachment Initiative has matched over 8,500 unattached patients to GPs in Vancouver.
+Currently, more capacity is needed to match well-supported unattached transgender patients in need of GPs who provide gender-affirming primary care.
+Any GPs interested in accepting unattached transgender patients from this program (even one patient per month), please contact Catherine Addison.
 Learn more here.

 Vancouver Division Access to Telephone Interpreting Services